shazz/shazz.github.io/content/blog/ct.md

  - It loads a location in RAM to store the bootsector (FLOPPY_BUFFER)
  - Retrieves the boot device from the stack (0: A, 1: B...)
  - Use the `rwabs` system call to read the 1st sector of the 1st track: the boot sector
- - Check if the bootsector is executable (classic word chcksum of $1234), just do nothing if this is the case to keep the floppy usable
+ - Check if the bootsector is executable (classic word checksum of $1234), just do nothing if this is the case to keep the floppy usable
- - Else patch the floppy buffer containing the floopy bootsector and:
+ - Else patch the floppy buffer containing the floppy bootsector and:
    - Write the `BSR` bootsector start and virus ID
    - Write the generation number from the current resident virus, incremented by 1
    - Copy the virus code starting from the `START-2` `BRA`